Painful intelligence: What AI can tell us about human suffering: Learning associations by Hebbian rule

 \section{Learning associations by Hebbian rule}

-So far, we have seen learning as based on finding a good mapping from input to output.
+So far, we have seen learning as finding a good mapping from input to output.
 Such learning is called \textit{supervised} because there is, metaphorically speaking, a ``supervisor'' that tells the network what the right output is for each input.
-Yet, sometimes it is not known what the output of a neural network should be, or whether there is any point at all in talking about separate input and output---especially if we are talking about the brain.
-In such a case, learning needs to be based on completely different principles, called \textit{unsupervised learning}.
+Yet, sometimes it is not known what the output of a neural network should be, or whether there is any point at all in talking about separate input and output---especially so if we consider the brain.
+In such a case, learning needs to be based on a completely different principle, typically the principle of \textit{unsupervised learning}.
 In unsupervised learning, the learning system does not know anything about any desired output (such as the category of an input photo).
 Instead, it will try to learn some regularities in the input data.
 The most basic form of unsupervised learning is learning associations between different input items.
 In a neural network, they are represented as connections between the neurons representing those two items.
 For example, if you have one neuron representing ``dog'' and another neuron representing ``barking'', it is reasonable that there should be a strong association between them.